Adebayooluwaferanmi/lahim-frontend/README.md

 </div>

-React frontend for [HospitalRun](http://hospitalrun.io/): free software for developing world hospitals.
+React frontend for LaHIM (Laboratory & Health Information Management System): A modern transformation of HospitalRun for laboratory-first healthcare systems.

 ---